tarinam2789/Quiz-App/README.md

 Created by: **Tarina Muna**

-This web app: **The Quiz App is a dynamic, browser-based application that lets users test their knowledge through a fun and interactive multiple-choice quiz.
+This web app: **is a dynamic, browser-based application that lets users test their knowledge through a fun and interactive multiple-choice quiz.
 Users can choose how many questions they want to answer, and each quiz session randomly selects questions from a larger pool to ensure a fresh experience every time.
 The app features a clean and colorful design with subtle animations, a countdown timer for added challenge, and a final results screen that displays the user's score.
 It’s built with HTML, CSS, and JavaScript, and follows a client-server model to manage question selection and game flow.**

 ## Features